aleshaleksey/fansys23/08-spell-list.md

 **Special**: Undead must make a Cha save or take 2 points of divine damage.

-**Upcast**: Target regains an extra 1d4 SP and an extra SP dice per extra MP dice used, to a maximum of 4MP dice used.
+**Upcast**: Target regains an extra 1d4 SP and an extra SP dice per extra MP dice used above 2, to a maximum of 4MP dice used.
 No extra effect on undead.

 ___
 ### Least Transformation